 A Richland man had his benefits terminated in 2014.
 After two years of hotly contested litigation, in which the Department of Labor & Industries claimed our client's injuries were not due to his on the job injury, but instead a neurological condition, McPartland Law Offices prevailed.
 Our client was placed on the pension roles.

 Our client was injured when another driver ran a stop sign, causing a bad crash on Highway 395, near Pasco, Washington.
 Our firm took this matter over from another 'big advertising' firm in the area, after our client became frustrated when she was told she might get $ 25,000.00 total, based on the injuries she had.
-We overcame many arguments about pre-existing and unrelated conditions, in order to beat the previous attorney's assessment by several times.
+We overcame many arguments about pre-existing and unrelated conditions, in order to beat the previous attorney's assessment by many times.